demarcoaguajardo/demarcoaguajardo/README.md

 <a href="https://www.linkedin.com/in/demarcoaguajardo/" target="_blank">[LinkedIn]</a>
 -->

-I am currently a senior at Auburn University pursuing a bachelor's degree in Software Engineering.
+I recently graduated from Auburn University with a bachelor's degree in Software Engineering.
 If you have any questions, shoot me an email, linked above :)
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀                                                               ⠀⠀
 ## About Me: